TheOverfloater/pathos-public/docs/entity_guide.md

    - "Name": Name of this entity.
    - "Blur fade": The fade time of the individual blur frames, set to a higher value to have a slower fade, or to a low amount for a faster fade.
+   - "Global trigger mode": If the "Global" flag is set, then this determines how triggering this entity will affect the currently set blur effect.
+     - "Toggle": The global blur effect will be toggled based on current state.
+     - "On": The global blur effect will be turned on regardless of it's current state.
+     - "Off": The global blur effect will be turned off regardless of it's current state.

  - Spawn flags:
    - "Start on": The blur will be enabled by default.
+   - "Global": If set, the blur effect will be carried across levels instead of being present only on the level where the env_blur is present.

 # env_bubbles
 >A brush-based entity, env_bubbles will spawn bubble trails within it's volume that will rise to the height